 In most church circles in the US it is becoming increasingly evident that there is a need to move towards multicultural ministry.
 As the church begins to recognize the incredibly rich diversity of our cities and our nation there is an increasing awareness that this cultural diversity is not always present in our congregations, ministries, and dioceses.
 Furthermore, many global ministries and organizations are beginning to realize the need to recognize non-western styles and cultures when they meet and host gatherings.
 Often attempts are made at having multicultural worship services or reaching out to a specific cultural group, but things don’t always go as planned.
-Often there is surprising degree of miscommunication and awkwardness.
-What went wrong?
-How do we go about moving and growing in multicultural ministry?
+There can be, at times, a surprising degree of miscommunication and awkwardness.
+The question arises: How do we actually do multicultural ministry?

 In the New Testament the primary category for this kind of work is the Jew/Gentile relationship which was one of the primary conflicts and challenges in the early church.
 In Ephesians Paul talks about the reality that in Christ these two groups which began at enmity with one another have been brought into a new reality of being one household, or family, together in Christ.